gradosevic/ag-custom-admin/readme.txt

 * option to show/hide collapse button on admin menu
 * added styles for collapsed menu
 * added WP filter to remove admin bar on front page
-* appling admin bar colors on front page
+* applying admin bar colors on front page
 * fixed blank space in admin panel when admin bar is removed
-* fixed some bugs in colorizer, better updating of input box colors, trigering colors on input box change, improved realtime color updating
+* fixed some bugs in colorizer, better updating of input box colors, triggering colors on input box change, improved realtime color updating
-* adding jquery script on login page only if it is not already loaded
+* adding jQuery script on login page only if it is not already loaded
 * fixed background-size issue on login page image in chrome and some other browsers
 * updated important message on admin menu tab